bricezakra/The-HackerRank-Interview-Preparation-Kit-_-Brice-Zakra-SOLUTIONS-in-PYTHON/README.md

-While playing around and testing my CODING SKILLS in PYTHON on WWW.HACKERRANK.COM, I will consistently push every single day at least one solution of the INTERVIEW-PREPARATION-KIT-CHALLENGE until the last one.
+My ultimate goal for this personal exercise is to consistently push at least one solution of the INTERVIEW-PREPARATION-KIT-CHALLENGE evry single day until the last one.